defra-design/design/design-crits.md

 * sharing what we learn with the design team and government more widely

-## Ground rules for running a design crit
+## Proposed ground rules for running a design crit

 Design crits can be, when badly run, bruising affairs so we propose to follow six important ground rules to make sure it’s all about the work and not the individual.
-Nothing here is fixed in stone - we’ll continue to experiment and find what works best for us as a design team.
+These are proposals and nothing here is fixed in stone - we’ll continue to experiment and find what works best for us as a design team.

 1. **Crits are always moderated**